vinzee/vinzee.github.io/README.md

 - [Joel Glovier](http://joelglovier.com/writing/) - Great Jekyll articles.
 I used Joel's feed.xml in this repository.
 - [David Furnes](https://github.com/dfurnes), [Jon Uy](https://github.com/jonuy), [Luke Patton](https://github.com/lkpttn) - Thanks for the design/code reviews.
 - [Bart Kiers](https://github.com/bkiers), [Florian Simon](https://github.com/vermluh), [Henry Stanley](https://github.com/henryaj), [Hun Jae Lee](https://github.com/hunjaelee), [Javier Cejudo](https://github.com/javiercejudo), [Peter Etelej](https://github.com/etelej), [Ben Abbott](https://github.com/jaminscript), [Ray Nicholus](https://github.com/rnicholus), [Erin Grand](https://github.com/eringrand), [Léo Colombaro](https://github.com/LeoColomb), [Dean Attali](https://github.com/daattali), [Clayton Errington](https://github.com/cjerrington), [Colton Fitzgerald](https://github.com/coltonfitzgerald), [Trace Mayer](https://github.com/sunnankar) - Thanks for your [fantastic contributions](https://github.com/barryclark/jekyll-now/commits/master) to the project!

-## Contributing

-Issues and Pull Requests are greatly appreciated.
-If you've never contributed to an open source project before I'm more than happy to walk you through how to create a pull request.

-You can start by [opening an issue](https://github.com/barryclark/jekyll-now/issues/new) describing the problem that you're looking to resolve and we'll go from there.

-I want to keep Jekyll Now as minimal as possible.
-Every line of code should be one that's useful to 90% of the people using it.
-Please bear that in mind when submitting feature requests.
-If it's not something that most people will use, it probably won't get merged. :guardsman: